vcheeze/gopher-wood/README.md

 We currently only allow a social login through Google, and any routes under `/admin` requires the user to be logged in.
 However, I still need to figure out how to allow only specific email addresses to login, and disable the rest.

+Auth0's `express-openid-connect` package only works out of the box with Express, hence we have foregone Sapper's default server Polka.

 #### PWA / SEO